Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Spectrum

 \section{Spectrum}

 Solving an eigenvalue problem $\lambda \bm{x} = \mathcal{L} \bm{x}$ is often equivalent to finding the spectrum of the linear operator $\mathcal{L}$, denoted $\sigma ( \mathcal{L} )$.
-A number of previous studies that investigated a linearised version of the Navier-Stokes equations, epitomised by the Orr-Sommerfeld equation, have already adopted the term ``spectra" \citep{Grosch1978, Jacobs1998} to account for eigenmodes of the linearised equations.
-We also adopt this concept to characterise eigenmode families found in the linear analysis of the $q$-vortex.
-To begin with, we state the definition of the spectrum for the reader's convenience.
+A number of previous studies that investigated a linearised version of the Navier-Stokes equations, epitomised by the Orr-Sommerfeld equation, have already adopted the term ``spectra'' \citep{Grosch1978, Jacobs1998} to account for eigenmodes of the linearised equations.
+In our study, we also employ this concept to characterise eigenmode families found in the linear analysis of the $q$-vortex.
+We first state the definition of the spectrum for the reader's convenience.

 \begin{definition} Given that a bounded linear operator $\mathcal{L}$ operates on a Banach space $\mathcal{X}$ over $\mathbb{C}$, $\sigma(\mathcal{L})$ consists of all scalars $\lambda \in \mathbb{C}$ such that the operator $(\mathcal{L} - \lambda)$ is not bijective and thus $(\mathcal{L} - \lambda)^{-1}$ is not well-defined. \end{definition}